 Call the Resource Center at (206) 296-6996 for assistance.

-The backlog of work that is carried by each shop varies due to the type of work requested and the time it takes to complete the work.
+The leadtime of work that is carried by each shop varies due to the type of work requested and the time it takes to complete the work.
 Urgent requests (safety related issues, loss of power, food preparation equipment, living and working environments, etc.) are responded to within minutes or two days depending on the particular situation.
 Typical lead times for work orders are: